-My “job” is also my passion; I’m the Director of Knowledge Services at Foundation Center.
+My “job” is also my passion; I’m the Director of Stakeholder Engagement at Foundation Center.
 I develop partnerships and projects that build knowledge and strategy in the social sector, with an eye specifically on grantmakers.
 In other words, I go to sleep thinking about how brilliant curation of qualitative and quantitative data can drive smarter decisions in philanthropy.
 I also run GrantCraft, which taps the practical wisdom of funders to develop resources that improve the practice of philanthropy worldwide.
 And this is all at my professional-crush organization Foundation Center – the go-to place for the latest data, research, news, and training for the nonprofit sector.

 I have been involved with giving in some way since a young age, but solidified my interest in philanthropy through a college course sponsored by the Sunshine Lady Foundation; we had $10,000 to give away as a class, and assumed the roles of both grantwriters and grantmakers in the process.
 I later TAed the course, and was most enamored with the ability of funders to ask tough programatic questions of applicants to make sure that even a small grant would have maximum impact.
 I wrote proposals for nonprofits in the Boston area that I volunteered with, including LIFT, and then made the post-Tufts University decision to apply my sociology and community health background to more pressing matters: taxes.